cardano-foundation/CIPs/CPS-0012/README.md

 Secondly, is the potential monetary advantages.
 Without a standard commercial providers are able to shape their data in a way to attract customers.
-A provider's business model maybe to charge per request, this incentives them to keep the data small to increase the amount of queries by customers.
+A provider's business model may be to charge per request, which incentivises them to keep the data small to increase the number of queries by customers.
 A standardized set of queries would reduce the ability for providers to do this.

 #### Mitigation